re-innovation/loadswitcher/README.md

 # loadswitcher
 A controllable load switcher for testing.

 This was developed for adding/removing loads to a system for long term on/off testing.

-It uses a 4 way relay control unit, Arduino Uno and Velleman VMA203 LCD and keypad shield It is designed to have 4 seperate 5 or 12V loads attached (up to 10A) It will then switch them on and off at different rates The on and off times can be adjusted via the keypad - in seconds.
+It uses a Velleman VMA400 4 way relay control unit, Arduino Uno and Velleman VMA203 LCD and keypad shield.

+It is designed to have 4 seperate 5 or 12V loads attached (up to 10A) It will then switch them on and off at different rates The on and off times can be adjusted via the keypad - in seconds.